SE2-Team-3/polito-se2-24-03-kiruna-explorer/code/client/README.md

 ### **Documents List Route (`/urban-planner/documents-list`)**
 - **Functionality**:
-  Displays the `DocumentsListTable` component, which lists all documents available to the user.
+  Displays the `DocumentsListTable` component,
+  - Allows logged-in users to view a table of documents.
-  - Allows the user to select a document for further actions, such as uploading resources.
+  - Allows the user to select a document for further actions, such as uploading resources, add attachment or link selected document to other documents.
-  - Requires the user to be logged in.
+  - Provides filtering and search options using `searchTitle`.
   - If not logged in, the user is redirected to `/login`.

 ---

 ### **Add Resource Route (`/urban-planner/add-resource`)**
 - **Functionality**:
-  Loads the `AddResourceForm` component, allowing the user to add resources to a specific document.
+  Loads the `AddResourceForm` component.
+  - Allows logged-in users to add resources to a document.
-  - This route is restricted to logged-in users.
+  - If not logged in, the user is redirected to `/login`.

+---

+### **Add Attachment Route (`/urban-planner/add-attachment`)**
+- **Functionality**:
+  Loads the `AddAttachment` component.
+  - Allows logged-in users to add an attachment to a document..
   - If not logged in, the user is redirected to `/login`.

 ---